Signs of a Drainage Problem

-Gutters are designed to expel water, not hold onto it.
+Gutters are designed to expel water away from your foundation, not hold onto it.
 If water remains on the gutter for prolonged periods, then there is an obstruction, likely inside the downspout.
 Make a habit to clear the gutters of leaves and debris after every heavy wind and rainfall.
 You should also conduct gutter inspections.
 Common damages include the joints coming apart or the gutter pulling away from the exterior wall.

 2. Musty Odors

 Don’t just use your eyes; use your nose as well.
 Even if you don’t detect visible traces of standing water, unpleasant odors may give away signs of water intrusion.
 If you smell a musty odor, then you likely have mildew or mold growth somewhere on the property.
 This means water is condensing in hard-to-reach areas, such as the crawlspace, inside the wall, or underneath the carpet.
 Aside from the smell, you may also spot condensation in areas like the window or roof.

 Cracks occur naturally as a house settles in place.
 A small crack is no cause for alarm.
 However, be on the lookout for larger fractures.
 Measure and keep track of cracks larger than the width of a standard pencil.
 If the cracks get bigger, then you have a problem.
 This is a sign that water is saturating the soil and causing shifts in the earth.